-The Grimsby Institute is a tier 4 provider.
+The Grimsby Institute is a Student Visa Sponsor.
 Our International office is happy to provide you with free immigration advice, information and guidance on a range of study-related immigration queries.

 1) Your passport, which must be valid at the time of your application, as well as other passports that you used to travel to/from the UK.